Unite My Heart

 A familiar passage in James’ epistle suggests a helpful answer: “If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
 But when he asks, he must believe and not doubt, because he who doubts is like a wave of the sea, blown and tossed by the wind.
 That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does” (James 1:5-8).
 The double-minded person is one who at first claims, “I believe God will give me the wisdom I need,” and then later wonders if this is true.
 Such an individual swings back and forth between faith and doubt, unable to rest confidently in God’s promises.

-If we apply this understanding to Psalm 86:11, we come to see that the person with a divided heart struggles to trust God completely for the deliverance and protection he has promised.
+If we apply this understanding to Psalm 86:11, we conclude that the person with a divided heart struggles to trust God completely for the deliverance and protection he has promised.
 The one who has earlier expressed confidence in Yahweh is now plagued with doubts and fears.
-David’s request for a united heart demonstrates his deep desire for an unwavering faith in Yahweh's saving power.
+David’s request for a united heart demonstrates his deep desire for an unwavering faith in Yahweh’s saving power.
 We should join with David in praying that our hearts may not be riddled with uncertainties but be fully committed to trusting in his powerful promises.
 Then, with David, we may confidently declare, “I will praise you, Lord God, with all my heart, and I will glorify your name forever” (vs. 12).